lispeak/core/README.md

 | minus     | plus      |
 | from      | to        |
 | pull      | push      |

+The base of every word is root that consists out of consonants only.
+It can consist of one, two, three or four letters just like in Hebrew.

 ### Symmetry 2: Static/dynamic words